ml-tuw/ml-tuw.github.io/teaching/ws2021/projects_tg.md

 ## Scalable Interactive Analysis

-**Question**: How can constraints be incorporated into meaningful low-dimensional embeddings of data?
+**Question**: How can constraints be incorporated into meaningful low-dimensional embeddings of large data sets?

 **Suggested Approach**: Approximate knowledge-constrained PCA via the power method.